-Julie Chen Leaving 'The Talk' but Staying with 'Big Brother'
+Julie Chen Left 'The Talk' but Staying with 'Big Brother'

 It's official.
 Julie Chen is leaving The Talk after her husband Les Moonves stepped down from CBS.
 The network is investigating the allegations of twelve women who accused him of misconduct that happened decades ago.